-Similar to Italian wedding soup, but with an Asian-twist, this slow cooker miso ginger soup with turkey meatballs is a nourishing meal that will warm you all the way through.
+This slow cooker miso ginger soup with turkey meatballs is a nourishing meal that will warm you all the way through.
+Get the recipe now.

 Don’t worry if it looks like a lot of ingredients!
-Some are listed twice as they’re use in the broth and meatballs; others are either pantry staples or easy to find at your local grocery store.
+Some are listed twice as they’re use in the broth and meatballs, while others are either pantry staples or easy to find at your local grocery store.

 For the broth: